 A super great, budget-friendly tip: we’d be better off focusing our culinary efforts on foods that digest more slowly and are more satiating so that we end up eating less overall.
 Carbohydrates that are high in fiber, like vegetables, beans, lentils, and whole grains like brown rice or quinoa, are solid tools during this time!
 We can make big batches of these that last us throughout the week so we can pull from them for different dishes and don’t end up having to be in the kitchen all the time.

 Small portions of healthy, diverse sources of naturally occurring fats are also vital to our health right now!
-Not only are they more satiating than their processed, low fat counterparts but our mental health depends on them!
-Incorporate avocado, nuts, seeds, olive and coconut oils, as well as quality sources of meat, fish, and whole fat dairy products throughout our days and everything will seem to come just a little bit easier.
+Not only are they more satiating than their processed, low-fat counterparts but our mental health depends on them!
+Incorporate avocado, nuts, seeds, olive and coconut oils, as well as quality sources of meat, fish, and whole fat, raw dairy products throughout our days and everything will seem to come just a little bit easier.
 Balance this by fitting in a little physical activity most days.
-Considered an essential undertaking under the “stay at home order” movement like walking, hiking, dancing, yoga or biking also support a positive mood in times of stress.
+Options like walking, hiking, dancing, yoga and biking also support a positive mood in times of stress.
 Yes!

 If we do have items like white rice, potatoes, and pasta in our pantries consider eating them in small servings and pairing them with larger portions of the whole foods mentioned above so that they don’t take such a physical toll.

 Fear not: we don’t have to change everything about the way we cook in order to move towards a healthier way of eating!
 Simply switching out some of the more processed ingredients in our favorite dishes can make a world of difference!
-Think cauliflower crust pizzas loaded with fresh produce and hormone-free meat, coconut flour pancakes with fresh, local fruit, homemade chicken tacos with avocado, grilled veggies and microgreens, or all the meaty, red sauce pasta fixings we love so much served over brown rice or quinoa rather than white flour pasta.
+Think cauliflower crust pizzas loaded with fresh produce & hormone-free meat, coconut flour pancakes with fresh, local fruit, homemade chicken tacos with avocado, grilled veggies, and microgreens, or all the meaty, red sauce pasta fixings we love so much served over quinoa, brown rice, or zoodles rather than white flour pasta.
 Baby steps Bob ; )